ebranlard/weio/README.md

 ```

 ## Requirements
-The library is compatible python 2.7 and python 3.
+The library is compatible python 2.7 and python 3, and has limited requirements.
-The script relies on the following python packages: `numpy`, `pandas`, `xarray`

 If you have pip installed on your system, you can install them by typing in a terminal:
 ```bash
 pip install -r requirements.txt